-At its 13 August meeting, the Governing Board of the Bank of Mexico (Banxico) decided to lower the target for the overnight interbank interest rate by 50 basis points to 4.50%, which marked the tenth consecutive cut and the lowest rate since September 2016.
-The decision widely met market expectations but was not unanimous, with one member of the five-member board voting for a softer 25-basis-point cut.
+On 16 December, the Governing Board of the Bank of Mexico (Banxico) opted to raise the target for the overnight interbank interest rate by 50 basis points to 5.50%.
+The move marked the fifth consecutive hike, and meant rates have now risen 125 basis points since the start of the year.

 Mexico - Money Data

 5 years of economic forecasts for more than 30 economic indicators.